Create the kitchen of Your dreams with these pro painting tips

 You can read on the paint can the estimated coverage.
 Some cans say for example 100 square feet or 200 square feet.
 Your estimate will depend on whether your cabinets have been painted before.
 If you are painting wood for the first time you will need more paint, as it absorbs more.

 Visiting a Sherwin-Williams store is a great source for more advice.
-Each store has dedicated paint professionals ready to help you wit your paint questions.
+Each store has dedicated paint professionals ready to help you with your paint questions.
 Take pictures of your space, and they will help you estimate.
 They are so friendly and very knowledgeable.
-They are well staffed so I never have to wait, which is very appreciated.
+They are well staffed, so I never have to wait, which is very appreciated.

 Pro Painting Tips:

-Shop Sherwin-Williams Paints and browse their product and color collections HERE.
+Shop Sherwin-Williams Paints and browse their product and color collections now!

 I also had Felipe paint my family room mantle and tv cabinet to match.